craftingcity/The-Known-World/Prenotes Jan 18 25.md

 A two-story stone brick house in the X Ward of [[Coalition City]], of the supposed 6 rooms within the building, the first 4 described here are viewable from the outside via large clear-glass windows.

 ###### Kitchen
 > *Off the left of the Lounge, and below the Apprentice's Quarters, a Kitchen lies dormant.
 Clean and proper, everything is resting its place.
-In the center of the room, a large black brick oven with an attatched grey panel of dials and guages takes up the majority of the space. *
+In the center of the room, a large black brick oven with an attached grey panel of dials and gauges takes up the majority of the space.
+Along the countertop, an array of*

 - Alchemical Hotplate & Cooking Tools
 - Food & Spice Storage